Making a Gift for the Future

 Example: Abdullah states in his will: “I give all the rest, residue and remainder of my real and personal estate to my wife, Sarah, if she survives me; if not, then 50 percent in equal shares to my children who survive me and 50 percent to SSC.“

-- The remaining balance in your retirement plan can also make a tax-wise gift to SSC.
+The remaining balance in your retirement plan can also make a tax-wise gift to SSC.
 This, and similar instruments (such as an insurance policies, and other qualified accounts) should be directed to us through your account’s Successor Beneficiary Form, instead of through your will or trust.
-Follow these steps:

 - Ask your fund manager or human resources department for the beneficiary form.
 It may even be available online if you have online account access.

-- You name SSC as a beneficiary of all or part of your 401(k), life insurance policy or other qualified account.
+- Name SSC as a beneficiary of all or part of your 401(k), life insurance policy or other qualified account.

-- You return the form to your fund manager or Human Resources department, and then we hope you will let us know about your gift.
+- Return the form to your fund manager or Human Resources department, and then we hope you will let us know about your gift.

 - If you are naming us as a beneficiary of your 401(k), there may be an additional step.
 Please contact us for details.

-- Please let us know in advance if you intend to bequeath real estate, a business interest, or other specialized property to SSC.
-Contact us.
+Please let us know in advance if you intend to bequeath real estate, a business interest, or other specialized property to SSC.

 Example of legal language to include in your will or trust:

-"I bequeath the sum of Ten Thousand [$10,000] Dollars to the Shadhiliyya Sufi Center (SSC) dba Shadhiliyya Sufi Communities, a nonprofit corporation with tax identification number 31-1580879, organized and existing under the laws of the state of Wyoming, and with principal business address of P.O.
-Box 100, Pope Valley, CA 94567.
+“I bequeath the sum of Ten Thousand [$10,000] Dollars to the Shadhiliyya Sufi Center (SSC) dba Shadhiliyya Sufi Communities, a nonprofit corporation with tax identification number 31-1580879, organized and existing under the laws of the state of Wyoming, and with principal business address of 5500 Military Trail, Suite 22-219, Jupiter, FL 33458.